 If a sale is deemed a sale by description, and the artist is wrongly identified, the buyer will in principle have the right to cancel the sale.
 Traditionally, however, the English courts have not regarded sales of artworks, even if the artwork is clearly attributed to a particular artist, as sales by description.
 The case law in this regard has consistently concerned sales between art market professionals on both sides of the transaction and it remains to be seen whether the courts would be prepared to imply more readily a sale by description in a transaction between a dealer and a consumer, given the protections now afforded to consumers by the CRA.

 i Private sales and auctions

-The operation of the art market has been greatly affected by covid-19.
+The operation of the art market remains affected by the changes prompted by the covid-19 pandemic.
 The increasing shift from face-to-face transactions to online dealings during the pandemic has had far-reaching legal and practical implications for art businesses of all types and sizes.
 Like other jurisdictions, the UK has seen an increase in online auctions and private treaty sales, both in the primary and secondary markets, being executed by remote means, as well as artists and dealers making greater use of online viewing rooms and social media platforms to market and sell works directly to an expanded and often global client base.